-The following information required by this Item is incorporated by reference from the 2023 Proxy Statement:
+The following information required by this Item is incorporated by reference from the 2024 Proxy Statement:

-- Information regarding our directors is found under the heading "The Board of Directors and Corporate Governance Matters." - Information regarding compliance with Section 16 of the Securities Exchange Act of 1934, as amended, related person transactions and legal proceedings is found under the heading "Delinquent Section 16(a) Reports, Related Person Transactions and Legal Proceedings." - Information regarding the Company's Audit Committee financial expert(s) is found under the heading "Committees of the Board of Directors-Audit Committee-Audit Committee Financial Experts." - Information regarding the members of the Audit Committee is found under the heading "Committees of the Board of Directors-Audit Committee."
+- Information regarding our directors is found under the heading "Our Board of Directors and Corporate Governance Matters." - Information regarding compliance with Section 16 of the Securities Exchange Act of 1934, as amended, related person transactions and legal proceedings is found under the heading "Delinquent Section 16(a) Reports, Related Person Transactions and Legal Proceedings." - Information regarding the Company's Audit Committee financial expert(s) is found under the heading "Audit Committee Independence and Qualifications." - Information regarding the members of the Audit Committee is found under the heading "Board Committees Audit Committee."

-We have adopted a Code of Business Conduct and Ethics (the "Code") for all Company employees, including our Named Executive Officers as determined for our 2023 Proxy Statement.
+We have adopted a Code of Business Conduct and Ethics (the "Code") for all Company employees, including our Named Executive Officers as determined for our 2024 Proxy Statement.
 We have also adopted a set of Corporate Governance Guidelines (the "Guidelines") and charters for all of our Board Committees, including the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee.
-We intend to make all required disclosures regarding any amendment to, or a waiver of, a provision of the Code for senior executive and financial officers as well as any change or amendments to our

-Guidelines or committee charters by posting such information on our website.
+We intend to make all required disclosures regarding any amendment to, or a waiver of, a provision of the Code for senior executive and financial officers as well as any change or amendments to our Guidelines or committee charters by posting such information on our website.
 The Code, Guidelines and charters are posted on our website, www.hibbett.com under "Investor Relations."
 Reference to our website does not constitute incorporation by reference of the information contained on the site and should not be considered part of this Annual Report on Form 10-K.